Skip to content

 Optimization generally refers to modifying system settings to ensure your operating system runs faster, utilizes fewer resources, and better protects your privacy.
 Windows ships with many default settings designed around generic use cases, data collection, or features that simply aren't relevant to every user.

-In optimizerDuck, "Optimization" applies specifically to configuring network settings, disabling unnecessary telemetry features, adjusting registry values to prioritize performance, and removing resource-hungry background services.
-These targeted adjustments collectively refine your system by cutting down on latency, ensuring your hardware works efficiently, and limiting the amount of background data sent back to Microsoft.
+In optimizerDuck, "Optimization" applies to configuring network settings, disabling unnecessary telemetry, adjusting registry values for performance, and removing resource-hungry background services.
+These adjustments reduce latency, improve hardware efficiency, and limit background data sent to Microsoft.

 Learn more about optimization here (FAQ, Optimizing) or here (Wikipedia).